GluuFederation/docs-ce-prod/3.1.0/source/authn-guide/customauthn.md

 ## Overview

-[Interception scripts](../admin-guide/custom-script.md) enable you to customize your Gluu authentication service.
-In an interception script you can call external APIs, like a commercial authentication service, a DDoS protection service, a fraud detection service, etc., to make your authentication process more secure.
-In addition, interception scripts give you the ability to implement business driven policies during authentication.

-For example, you may want to only prompt users in a certain group for two-factor authentication.
-Or, you may want to only prompt a user for two-factor authentication if the request is coming from an unknown IP address.
-These types of policies can be incorporated into your authentication service by writing an interception script that uses the [methods](#methods) described below.
+[Interception scripts](../admin-guide/custom-script.md) enable you to customize many aspects of your Gluu Server identity and access management service.

-This tutorial explains how to write a script to implement a two-step out-of-band authentication using Twilio to send an SMS with a one-time password.
+This tutorial explains how to write an authentication interception script to implement a two-step out-of-band authentication using Twilio to send an SMS with a one-time password.
 At the end of this tutorial you should have a better understanding of how to write your own custom scripts.
 For reference, you can review the completed Twilio custom authentication script [here](https://raw.githubusercontent.com/GluuFederation/oxAuth/master/Server/integrations/twilio_sms/twilio2FA.py).

 !!!
 Warning:
-    Be aware that in case default authentication methods for oxTrust and oxAuth are set to "Default" on the "Default Authentication Method" tab of "Manage authentication page", you may lock yourself out of web UI by simply enabling an authentication script.
-    Please check [this page](../admin-guide/oxtrust-ui/#default-authentication-method) for full explanation
+    Be aware that while testing authentication scripts you may lock yourself out of web the UI.
+It's always advised to test authentication scripts in a separate incognito browser.
+If you do find yourself locked out, follow [these steps](../operation/faq.md#revert-authentication-method) to revert the authentication method.

 ## Suggested Development Environment